 Sometimes you think that you understand how things are progressing, but if you try to improve upon what you already know, you will find that nothing is obvious or inflexible.
 You can make your life easier and strengthen the project from future perplexing errors that would result from improper code editing.

 If you just add to the project's technical debt by failing to fix code errors as they are discovered, the same bugs will probably pop up again and again.
 And again.
 And again.
 And the one certainty is this: your customer will not be happy.

 The fear of change also plays a role in perpetuating code errors.
-When you're fixing code and you come across a complete mess that looks like a house of cards, you're afraid to touch a single line of code for fear of crashing the whole system.
+When you're fixing code and you come across a complete mess that looks like a house of cards, you're afraid to touch a single line of legacy code for fear of crashing the whole system.
 Incrementally improving the code base through step-by-step edits means that everyone involved with the project will have less fear.
-We'll have a better world with a less aggressive Putin.

 First, always develop your work with a margin for improving the code base.
 There will always be misunderstandings, frustrating days, and a better approach to address a task.
 Any code becomes legacy during the time it was written.
 If you don't need to worry much about the time that you spend on such tasks, then just add it to your estimates.

 If you are really in a hurry, but you see something that needs improvement, add a comment to yourself and return to the problem as soon as you can.
 The same day would be the best.